Body-Mind Integration The How's, Why's, & Implications Of Storage & Release of Emotion

 Certain types of meditation, Vipassana for example, facilitate self-knowledge and detachment from the various aspects of one's mind and emotions and body, uncovering hidden elements and giving clarity as to purpose, directions, and resources.
 This kind of detachment refers to a distancing from the pushes and pulls of emotions, so as to obtain an objective yet responsible state of awareness.
 This state is not the same as denial of feelings or being out of touch with emotional aspects of life on the earth plane.
 One of the best resources for this is A Gradual Awakening by Stephen Levine.

-[Continued at the page from which this section was excerpted (albeit not specifically related to emotional release), "Practical Application Of Gestalt And Metaphysical Techniques"]
+[Continued at the page from which this section was excerpted (albeit not specifically related to emotional release), "Practical Application Of Gestalt And Metaphysical Techniques" (which also includes the list below)]

 "Understanding the Pattern Triad and The Body Pattern Assessment" and "The Pattern Triad Components" section - About Mind-Body Relationships, (from) coping mechanisms, (to) skills, (to) gifts through challenges on one's Life Path.
 This page is about how the body has habitually responded to experience is evidenced by the body's holding and movement patterns, including weight distribution.
 The first section or two about coping mechanisms should be good for now.